Toronto streetcar system: Dedicated rights-of-way and transit malls

 During the late 2000s, the TTC reinstated a separated right-of-way, which had been removed between 1928 and 1935, on St. Clair Avenue for the entire 512 St. Clair route.
 A court decision obtained by local merchants in October 2005 had brought construction to a halt and put the project in doubt; the judicial panel then recused themselves, and the delay for a new decision adversely affected the construction schedule.
 A new judicial panel decided in February 2006 in favour of the city and construction resumed in mid-2006.
 One-third of the St. Clair right-of-way was completed by the end of 2006 and streetcars began using it on February 18, 2007.
 The portion finished was from St. Clair station (Yonge Street) to Vaughan Road.
 The second phase started construction in mid-2007 from Dufferin Street to Caledonia Road.
 Service resumed using the second and third phases on December 20, 2009, extending streetcar service from St. Clair to Earlscourt Loop located just south and west of Lansdowne Avenue.
 The fourth and final phase from Earlscourt Loop to Gunns Loop (just west of Keele Street) is completed and full streetcar service over the entire route was finally restored on June 30, 2010.

 Between September 2007 and March 2008, the tracks on Fleet Street between Bathurst Street and the Exhibition Loop were converted to a dedicated right-of-way and opened for the 511 Bathurst and the 509 Harbourfront streetcars.
 Streetcar track and overhead power line were also installed at the Fleet loop, which is located at the Queen's Wharf Lighthouse.

 The eastern portion of the 504A King route runs on a side-of-street right-of-way.
 It was constructed starting in 2012 to support redevelopment in the West Don Lands and the Distillery District, former industrial areas.

 As part of the King Street Pilot Project, a temporary transit mall was set up along King Street for a one-year trial period starting in mid-November 2017.
-Although not a dedicated right-of-way, the transit mall achieves the goal of preventing road traffic from impeding streetcar service.
-Road traffic is discouraged from using the mall by being forced to leave the mall via a right turn at most signalized intersections.
-This project has since been extended and made permanent under the name King Street Transit Priority Corridor.
+This project was then made permanent under the name King Street Transit Priority Corridor.
+The transit mall prevents road traffic from impeding streetcar service as road traffic typically leaves the mall via a right turn at most signalized intersections.

 Planned expansion

-As of 2022, the City of Toronto and the TTC were planning the East Bayfront LRT to run along Queens Quay East from Union station to the Port Lands, to complement the 509 Harbourfront line.
+As of 2022, the City of Toronto and the TTC were planning the Waterfront East LRT to run along Queens Quay East from Union station to the Port Lands, to complement the 509 Harbourfront line.

 In 2019, the TTC was considering changes to several streetcar routes.
 As of 2022, these ideas had not been implemented.
 The changes considered were: